Now That's Cookin'!

 - Choose green materials.
 When hosting friends at your house, use reusable or biodegradable cups and encourage recycling of cans and bottles.

 - Encourage guests to bike or carpool to your event.
+Hold it at a location convenient to public transportation.

 - Fill up pitchers of water and other beverages instead of buying individual portions.